joey9D/Prof_Software_Dev/README.md

 # Professional Software Development

 ## Requirements
-- Verioning: Push the code to github and integrate the code into the Jenkins lifecycle for ci/cd.
+- Versioning: Push the code to github and integrate the code into the Jenkins lifecycle for ci/cd.
 - Package structure: Code should be organized in the package `de.fh.albsig.${matrikel.nr}`
 - Build and Test: Use Apache Maven for building and testing.
 The projecy requires the artifact `org.apache.commons:commons-lang3`.
 - Testing: Include at least $5$ tests using JUnit5, with annotations and lifecycle methods.
 Mockito should be used for testing. *3-7 Testfunctions*